coltongrainger/fy20ta/05F/quiz-05.md

 \newpage

-## Life goes on: further tedious computations
+## Life goes on: Further Tedious Computations

-The value of Han Solo's portfolio (consisting mostly of smuggled goods and foreign investments) increases by $18%$ during a financial boom and by $9%$ during normal times.
+The value of Han Solo's portfolio (consisting mostly of smuggled goods and foreign investments) increases by $18\%$ during a financial boom and by $9\%$ during normal times.
 It decreases by $12\%$ during a recession.

 What is the expected return on this portfolio if each scenario is equally likely?